Zelaron/Sprecher-Network/README.md

 ## Usage
 Run the main script:
 ```
-python snJ12.py
+python sprecher.py
 ```

 ## Customization
-Users are encouraged to experiment by modifying the code, particularly the sections labeled **"CONFIGURABLE SETTINGS"** and **"TARGET FUNCTION DEFINITION"**.
-Adjust training parameters (e.g., number of layers, epochs, learning rates) or alter the target function to explore different function approximation tasks.
-Other aspects, such as visualization settings, can be tweaked directly in the code.
+Users are encouraged to experiment by modifying the code, particularly in the sections labeled "**CONFIGURABLE SETTINGS**" and "**TARGET FUNCTION DEFINITION**".
+You can adjust training parameters (e.g., number of layers, epochs, learning rates) or alter the target function to explore different function approximation tasks.

+**Note:** The code uses a fixed random seed (SEED=45) for reproducibility by calling `torch.manual_seed(SEED)`, `np.random.seed(SEED)`, and related functions.
+If you prefer different random initializations on each run, you can remove or comment out these seed-setting lines in the code.

 ## Hardware
 The code automatically detects whether a GPU is available and uses it if possible.